 Group Dynamics: The Lectures (Part Two)

 Powerpoint slides for each topic can be downloaded by clicking the title of the chapter.
-Eventually, short narrated presentations will be added.
+Links to short narrated presentations are also listed for many of these chapters.

 What is leadership?
 Is it power over other people?
 Is it a special talent that the lucky possess and that the unlucky can never hope to gain?
 Why do some become leaders, and others followers?
 And can we distill leadership down to a set of maxims?
 This lecture examines these questions by defining leadership, by examining the process of leadership emergence, and by reviewing theories of leadership effectiveness.